ToolJet/ToolJet/docs/docs/data-sources/sample-data-sources.md

 </div>

-### **Connect the sample data source to a newly created application:**
+### **2. Connect the sample data source to a newly created application.**

-This method allows you to add the sample data source to an existing application that doesn't have any UI components added to the canvas yet.
+This method allows you to add a sample data source to an existing application that is in an empty state (i.e., has no pre-existing components)

-  1. Select the application you want to connect to the sample data source.
+  1. Select/Create the application you want to connect to the sample data source.
-  2. If no UI components are present on the canvas, you'll find an option to connect to a sample data source on the canvas.
+  2. Once you select/create the new application, the empty state guides you through the initial setup for connecting the sample data source.
-  3. Click on the **Connect to sample data source** button to connect the sample data source to the application.
-This will create a query in the query panel which will fetch all the tables names from the sample data source.
+  3. Click on the **Connect to sample data source** button.
+This will create a query in the query panel which will retrieve all the tables names from the sample data source.